INT2ECALL/awesome-cloud-security/readme.md

 - [chart-testing](https://github.com/helm/chart-testing) - ct is the the tool for testing Helm charts.
 It is meant to be used for linting and testing pull requests.
 It automatically detects charts changed against the target branch.
 - [terratest](https://github.com/gruntwork-io/terratest) - Terratest is a Go library that makes it easier to write automated tests for your infrastructure code.
 - [utrace](https://github.com/Gui774ume/utrace) - UTrace is a tracing utility that leverages eBPF to trace both user space and kernel space functions
+- [copacetic](https://github.com/project-copacetic/copacetic) - copa is a CLI tool written in Go and based on buildkit that can be used to directly patch container images given the vulnerability scanning results from popular tools like Trivy.

 ### IAC用例
 - [terraform-examples](https://github.com/futurice/terraform-examples) - Rules based tool to certify Helm charts